 To Reset or Restore

-Before you do anything else, make sure you understand the options that are being presented to you in the Update and Recovery screen.
+Before you do anything else, make sure you understand the options that are presented to you in the Update and Recovery screen.

 Tapping or clicking on the button underneath Refresh your PC without affecting your files will check your device to see if you have enough space and reinstall Windows 8 around your files.
 For example, your pictures will remain on the device even though a new version of Windows has been installed.
 This means you won’t need to back up your files.
 If you’ve noticed a few random issues with apps not working correctly or you think you might have a virus this is the option for you.